-Composition of the Local Area WDBs shall comply with WIOA Section 107.
-Local Area WDB Membership Requirements have been provided as a reference at Appendix D.

-- 11. Provide each Local Area WDB members' name, business title, business name and address, phone number and email address on the provided form.
+- Composition of the Local Area WDBs shall comply with WIOA Section 107.
+Local Area WDB Membership Requirements have been provided as a reference at Appendix D. - 11.
+Provide each Local Area WDB members' name, business title, business name and address, phone number and email address on the provided form.
 The first block is reserved to identify the Local Area WDB chairperson (form provided).
 Indicate all required representation and indicate if vacant.
-[WIOA Section 107(b)(2)]. - Name document: Kerr-Tar Workforce Development Board List.

-If a Local Area WDB list is not in compliance, please provide the current list and state the expected date that a compliant list will be provided (detailing vacant positions).
-Use and identify categories as indicated on the form.
-Do not change required category names except to clarify those with multiple categories and do not count those names twice.
+[WIOA Section 107(b)(2)]. - Name document: Kerr-Tar Workforce Development Board List. - If a Local Area WDB list is not in compliance, please provide the current list and state the expected date that a compliant list will be provided (detailing vacant positions).
+Do not change required category names except to clarify those representing multiple categories.
+When determing the total number of members, representatives serving in more than one category must be counted and listed only once on the form.
 Identify any names representing a dual category with an asterisk ().